kajfik/ADAnswers-Bot/README.md

 ## Image credits

-Challenge, study, help, and upgrade art by @mrkrutaman on Discord.
+Alchemy, challenge, glyph, perk, study, and upgrade art by @mrkrutaman on Discord.
+Achievement art from AD as created by Omsi.

 ## Welcome